 FT owner Pearson is also having a day to forget after a downbeat outlook for the next 12 months and announced a £200m restructuring program.

-BT Group shares are lower after the announcement of it was buying ESPN UK and Ireland TV channels.
+are lower after the announcement of it was buying ESPN UK and Ireland TV channels.

 US markets opened higher today helped in no small part by the exuberance from Europe, but like Europe they soon slipped back as investors await tomorrow's testimony from Fed Chairman Ben Bernanke to the Senate Banking Committee.
 Markets are expecting him to reiterate comments made by FOMC voter James Bullard that the Fed remains committed to the current stimulus program.